nkyriakopoulou/ENAsequencesWorkflow/README.md

-This study aimed to explore the extent to which sequences are associated with source material identifiers during their submisssion to ENA and quanitfy those that are linked to a Darwin Core (DwC) - structured (institutionCode:collectionCode:catalogNumber) idnetifier.
+This study aimed to explore the extent to which sequences are associated with source material identifiers during their submisssion to ENA and quanitfy those that are linked to a Darwin Core (DwC) - structured (institutionCode:collectionCode:catalogNumber) identifier.
 The DwC - like structures have the potential to effectively link sequences to a physical specimen stored in a Natural Science Collection (NSC).
 Three recently